Moria fires update: On Tuesday 8 September a huge fire destroyed the Moria camp on the Greek island of Lesvos.

 "We saw the fire spread across Moria and rage all night long.
 The whole place was engulfed in flames, we saw an exodus of people from a burning hell with no direction.
 Children scared and parents in shock.
 We are working now to address their needs."

 Despite the UK government’s assurances that protecting vulnerable children remains a priority, so far, it has not taken in any children caught up in the fire, while France and Germany have taken hundreds each.

 It is now even more urgent that the UK Government acts to help unaccompanied children trapped on the Greek islands.
 Please read on to find out how you can support.

 In MSF's paediatric clinic on the Greek island of Lesvos, our medical teams treat children with complex medical conditions.
 Some are life-threatening, such as asthma, epilepsy and injuries sustained from war.

 Our mental health specialists regularly see children – some younger than six years old – suffering from depression and anxiety, and others who are self-harming or attempting suicide.

 These children are trapped in squalid, unhygienic camps which are now even more dangerous due to the threat of COVID-19.
 They desperately need to get to a place of safety.

-But now, the British Government is cutting off crucial routes which allow these children to find sanctuary in the UK.
+But now, the British Government is cutting off crucial routes that allow these children and others in Europe to find sanctuary in the UK.